amitjadhav-1996/Tata-Motors-Car-Sales-Analytics-Report/README.md

 Tata Motors Car Sales Analytics Report

+Dataset:
+       Created a purposefully messy synthetic Tata car sales dataset with assistance from Claude to simulate real-world data quality issues.
+The dataset contained inconsistencies such as missing values, duplicate records, inconsistent text formats, incorrect data types, and other data quality issues.

 1) PROJECT OBJECTIVE:
             The primary objective of this project is to design and develop an end-to-end Sales Analytics Dashboard for Tata Motors using a structured Star Schema.
 This report provides actionable business intelligence across sales performance, regional trends, EV adoption, dealer efficiency, customer behavior, and financial patterns — enabling data-driven decision making for sales managers, regional heads, and business executives.